carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_introduction.md

 ## Introduction

 In the previous posts in this series we have examined some of the various features of [Azure Machine Learning](/tags/azure-ml).
 We have executed some experiments and have seen the results.
-We will now try to look into a more complete Machine Learning project in Azure, that will utilize the power of other Azure ML features such as:
+We will now try to look into a more complete, end to end, Machine Learning project in Azure, that will utilize leverage the power of other Azure ML features such as:

 - **Azure Machine Learning Pipelines**.
 Azure ML pipelines a way whereby discrete steps (or subtasks) are executed as a workflow.
 It is important to notice that the concept of pipeline is recurrent in many Azure services.
 In particular, Microsoft suggest that Azure ML pipelines should be used for Model Orchestration, that a process that produces a model from data.
 Another different pipeline type in Azure is that used for data processing; where data produces a new data set.
 In this case, Microsoft suggest products Azure Data Factory or Azure Data Bricks.
 Nevertheless, it is possible to use Azure ML pipelines to prepare data, if the data transformation is not too complex.
 Other tasks that can be performed with Azure ML pipelines include:
   - Training configuration